-Description: Thallus squamulose, homoiomerous, slightly gelatinous when wet.
-Squamules brown-black to black, dispersed to crowded, attached by a central point, 0.3-1.2 cm diam., button-like, with an often lobulate to incised margin, not pruinose and not isidiate, attached by a central, compact bundle of rhizohyphae.
-Apothecia 2-10 or more per squamule, first immersed and urceolate, but soon expanded and clearly lecanorine, to 2 mm across, with a dark reddish brown, concave to flat disc, and a thick, usually smooth thalline margin.
-Epithecium brownish orange, 5-15 µm high; hymenium colourless, 80-150 µm high, the hymenial gel I+ blue, paraphyses moniliform, 3-4.3 µm thick, the upper cell clearly swollen and to 7 µm thick; hypothecium yellowish, 70-130 µm high.
-Asci 8-spored, clavate, thin-walled, with an amyloid apical cap.
-Ascospores 1-celled, hyaline broadly ellipsoid to ellipsoid, 7-15 x 4-10(-12) µm.
-Pycnidia immersed, globose.
+Description: Thallus squamulose-umbilicate, homoiomerous, slightly gelatinous when wet, 0.3-0.45 mm thick, in section with a loosely reticulate network of thin hyphae enclosing groups of cyanobacterial cells.
+Squamules black, dispersed to crowded, 0.3-0.6(1.2) cm in diam., button-like, epruinose, not isidiate, attached by a central, compact bundle of rhizohyphae, with an often lobulate to incised margin, the lobules contiguous, radiating, smooth, slightly convex, rounded at apex.
+Apothecia pycnoascocarps, 2-10 or more per squamule, at first immersed and urceolate but soon expanded and clearly lecanorine, 0.3-0.9(-1.2) mm across, with a dark reddish brown, concave to flat disc, and a thick, usually smooth thalline margin.
+Proper exciple poorly developed; epithecium brownish orange, 5-15 µm high; hymenium colourless, 80-150 µm high, the hymenial gel I+ blue, paraphyses moniliform, 3-4.3 µm thick, the upper cell clearly swollen and to 7 µm wide; hypothecium yellowish, 70-130 µm high.
+Asci 8-spored, cylindrical-clavate, thin-walled, with an amyloid external apical cap.
+Ascospores 1-celled, hyaline broadly ellipsoid to ellipsoid, 7-15 x 4-10(-12) µm, the wall 1-2 µm thick.
+Pycnidia immersed, globose, unilocular.
 Conidia hyaline, ellipsoid, 2-4 x 0.5-1.5 µm.
-Photobiont cyanobacterial, chroococcoid, of a few cells 8-14 µm diam. surrounded by a gelatinous sheath which is yellowish brown to purple near the thallus surface.
+Photobiont cyanobacterial, chroococcoid, of a few 8-13 µm wide cells often penetrated by haustoria and surrounded by a gelatinous sheath which is colourless in inner parts, yellowish brown near the thallus surface.
 Spot tests: all negative.
-Chemistry: no lichen substances.
+Chemistry: without lichen substances.

 Note: on steeply inclined surfaces of limestone and dolomite with periodical water seepage after rain, below the subalpine belt.
 Some older records could refer to A. moedligense.